steveearth66/ProofResearch/README.md

 # ProofResearch
-proof assistant for Jeremy Johnson's research CS270 Drexel 2018
+in proofing folder = proof assistant (in progress) for Jeremy Johnson's research CS270 Drexel 2018